How To Draw Blood: A Step-By-Step Guide

 - Ask the patient to make a fist and not pump the hand.
 This is a common misconception - pumping the hand does not increase venous circulation.

 - Prep the venipuncture site by cleansing the area with an alcohol prep pad for 30 seconds and allow to air dry for 30 seconds.
-Do not wave, fan, or blow on the area as this contaminates the area and leads to increased risk for infection.
+Do not wave, fan, or blow on the area as this contaminates the area and leads to an increased risk for infection.

-- Grab the patient’s lower arm (below site of puncture) firmly to draw the skin taut and anchor the vein from rolling.
+- Grab the patient’s lower arm (below the site of puncture) firmly to draw the skin taut and anchor the vein from rolling.
 Insert the needle at a 15 to 30-degree angle into the vessel.

 - If properly inserted blood should flash into the catheter.
 If this does not happen then the needle has either not punctured the vein or the needle went through the vessel.

 - Attach the needed tubes or syringes to remove the proper volume of blood.
 Remove the tourniquet as the last amount of blood is drawn.

 - Remove the needle from the patient’s arm and press down on the vessel with gauze.

 - Dispose of contaminated materials and needles in the designated hospital-approved containers.

 - Label appropriate tubes at the bedside and place them into transport bags.